Writing Transports

 • Handle API errors gracefully: yield IterationEnd with stop_reason=StopReason.error rather than letting exceptions propagate.

-• Look at axio-transport-openai for a production-grade reference implementation using aiohttp and SSE parsing.
+• Look at axio-transport-openai and axio-transport-anthropic for production-grade reference implementations using aiohttp and SSE parsing.